What is asthma?

 Living with asthma

 Staying away from triggers is key in managing asthma.
-Triggers may be allergens, irritants, other health problems, exercise, medicines, and strong emotions.
+Triggers are specific to the individual and may include such things as allergens, irritants, other health problems, exercise, medicines, and strong emotions.
 The following can help you limit your exposure:

 - Dust.
 Dust is the most common year-round allergen.
 The allergy is caused by tiny dust mites.
-Dust mites are found in mattresses, carpets, and fabric-covered (upholstered) furniture such as sofas and chairs.
+Dust mites are found in mattresses, carpets, and fabric-covered (upholstered) furniture, such as sofas and chairs.
 They live best in warm, humid conditions.
 It's important to limit your exposure.
-Take extra care in the bedroom.
+Keep your living area as clean as possible by vacuuming and dusting on a weekly basis.
+Keep the use of carpets to a minimum and take extra care in the bedroom.
 Put dust mite covers on your mattress, box spring, and pillows.

 - Pollens.
 You may be allergic to pollen.
 If so, during pollen season keep all car and house windows closed.
-Use air conditioning.
-If you are outside, shower, wash your hair, and change clothes when you go inside.
+Use air conditioning if possible.
+If you have been outside, shower, wash your hair, and change clothes when you go inside.

 - Pets.
 Pets that have fur or feathers often cause allergies.
 If you have pets, try not to touch them.
 If you do pet or handle them, wash your hands afterward.
-Keep pets off your bed and out of your bedroom.
+Keep pets off your furniture, bed, and out of your bedroom.
 Have someone brush and bathe your pet often.

 - Mold and mildew.
 These can trigger asthma.
 When outside, stay away from damp, shady areas.
 Use exhaust fans when cooking or bathing.
 Keep indoor humidity below 45%.
 And drain and clean your dehumidifier often.

-Stay away from smoke.
+Also, stay away from other types of smoke.
 Don’t use wood stoves or kerosene heaters.
+If you live in an area with air pollution, stay indoors during bad air days and wear a mask if you have to go outside.
 Also stay away from strong perfumes, cleaning products, fresh paint, and other things with strong odors.

 Other health problems